Airport (GED) 4-22 Runway Extension

 As subconsultant to Urban Engineers for on-call airport engineering services required for a new 500 linear foot runway extension to the main 5,000 LF runway at Delaware Coastal Airport in Georgetown, Landmark provided surveying, environmental services, stormwater design, erosion and sediment control, agency processing, and GIS services in accordance with FAA circulars AC 150/5300 – 16, 17, and 18B.

-Agency Coordination Because the runway extension project required tree clearing of approximately 12.4 acres of forested wetlands and 34.9 acres of forested uplands from both the airport property and surrounding private properties, Landmark scientists worked as part of a team to coordinate with various state regulatory agencies (including Del.
-Coastal Zones Program, Del.
-Fish and Wildlife, and Del.
-Natural Heritage Program) to obtain DNREC’s approval of the required tree clearing.
+Agency Coordination Because the runway extension project required tree clearing of approximately 12.4 acres of forested wetlands and 34.9 acres of forested uplands from both the airport property and surrounding private properties, Landmark scientists worked as part of a team to coordinate with various state regulatory agencies (including Delaware Coastal Zones (CZM) Program, Delaware Fish and Wildlife, and Delaware Natural Heritage Program) to obtain DNREC’s approval of the required tree clearing.

 Land Surveying Survey and Quality Control Plan to FAA Airport Surveying/GIS program.

 Environmental Investigations Landmark scientists conducted the required environmental investigations within two Study Areas proposed for tree clearing, (164± acres and 53± acres in size), including a Wetland Delineation Verification (to confirm that the results of previous Wetland Investigations remained accurate), a Wetland Investigation and Delineation on a private property, a Rare, Threatened and Endangered Species/Habitat Assessment, a Soil Investigation (within an area proposed for a SWM facility), and a review of historical aerial photographs and a description of the historical use of the two Study Areas.